Paris ...Delight in the City of Light $35.00

 The day we designated for exploring Acadia National Park turned out to be damp, chilly and gray.

 My "to go" cup of English Breakfast tea from the Bar Harbor Tea Company tasted particularly good that afternoon.
-It was our first Fall day, but we enjoyed our drive through the park despite the weather.
+The shop is beautiful and I could have browsed all afternoon.
+But it was our first Fall weather day, and we needed to get on with our drive through the park despite the damp weather.
+When we pulled off the road to take photographs, we really felt a sense of calm.

 Angie knows how much I love popovers and insisted that our plans included dinner (and popovers) at this historic restaurant.